Michigan State University masthead graphic

 Waterfowl – Housed in Lagoon and Wintergreen Lake

-• Giant Canada Goose – This goose is housed with the Black Swans and can be identified by their red leg bands, large size, and lots of white on their chest.
+• Giant Canada Goose – This goose can be identified by their red leg band, large size, and lots of white on their chest.

-• Mute Swan– This swan is located on Wintergreen Lake and can be identified by his orange bill and red neck collar.
+• Mute Swan– This swan is located in the Lagoon and can be identified by his orange bill and red neck collar.

 • Trumpeter Swan – The Sanctuary is a home for rehabilitated, native Trumpeter Swans.
 You can identify them by their black bills and red neck collars.
 The majority of the swans seen on Wintergreen Lake are wild visitors.

 • Trooper Swan – These swans are a hybrid species.
 They are a cross between a Trumpeter Swan and a Whooper Swan.
 They can be identified by the large yellow patch on their black bill and red neck collars.
-They can be seen along the Lake Loop path in the summer or on Wintergreen Lake during the winter.
+They are located in the Lagoon.

 Birds of Prey – Housed in individual enclosures